As of Wednesday Sept. 17, 2014, the following

 and coordinates children’s services and programs; presents a weekly story time

-and implements a special summer reading program for the branch
+and implements a special summer reading program

 a highly-visible public relations program for children’s services in the

 and maintains materials for children’s collection and weeds collection and